League of Legends system requirements

 Storage 16GB HDD 16GB SSD

-Finally, despite the game’s ever expanding roster of champions on offer, the League of Legends size requirement is a tiny 16GB.
-However, the developer specifies that you’ll need a solid-state drive, so make sure you browse the best SSD selection if you’re in need of an upgrade.
+Finally, despite the game’s ever-expanding roster of champions on offer, the League of Legends size requirement is a tiny 16GB, but this can extend to almost 20GB once the game is fully installed.
+Riot states that you’ll need a solid-state drive for optimal performance, so make sure you browse the best gaming SSD selection if you’re in need of an upgrade.

-Don’t want to leave anything up to chance?
-Take the League of Legends system requirements test over on PCGameBenchmark to answer the question… Can I run League of Legends?
+Take the League of Legends system requirements PC benchmark test to answer the question… Can I run League of Legends?